Dismiss Modal

 Respiratory viruses like the flu, RSV and COVID-19 can spread when a sick person spreads the virus through droplets from sneezing, coughing, or talking.
 RSV can also spread when someone comes into contact with surfaces a sick person has touched and then touches their eyes, nose, or mouth.
 Here are some tips to prevent the spread of respiratory viruses:

-- The American Academy of Pediatrics and Centers for Disease Control and Prevention recommend that all children ages 6 months and older receive the flu vaccine.
+• The American Academy of Pediatrics recommends that all children ages 6 months and older receive the flu vaccine.

 It’s important to stay vigilant about precautions like social distancing, wearing a mask and frequent handwashing this winter.
 Together, we can keep our kids, families and communities healthier.